jauzeyimam/jauzeyimam.github.io/_posts/2016-07-02-precarious-life.md

 38

 >The violence that we inflict on others is only-and always-selectively brought into public view.
 We now see that the national border was more permeable than we thought.
-Our general response is anxiety, rage; a radical desire for security, a shoring-up of the borders against what is perceived as alien; a heightened surveillance of Arab peoples and anyone who looks vaguely Arab in the dominant racial imaginary, anyone who looks like someone you once knew who was of Arab descent, or who you thought wa  ften citizens, it turns out, often Sikhs, often Hindus, even sometimes Israelis, especially Sephardim, often Arab-Americans, recent arrivals or those who have been in the US for decades.
+Our general response is anxiety, rage; a radical desire for security, a shoring-up of the borders against what is perceived as alien; a heightened surveillance of Arab peoples and anyone who looks vaguely Arab in the dominant racial imaginary, anyone who looks like someone you once knew who was of Arab descent, or who you thought was—often citizens, it turns out, often Sikhs, often Hindus, even sometimes Israelis, especially Sephardim, often Arab-Americans, recent arrivals or those who have been in the US for decades.

 39

 >The result is that an amorphous racism abounds, rationalized by the claim of 'self-defense.'
 A generalized panic works in tandem with the shoring-up of the sovereign state and the suspension of civil liberties.
-Indeed, when the alert goes out, every member of the popu­ lation is asked to become a 'foot soldier' in Bush's army.
+Indeed, when the alert goes out, every member of the population is asked to become a 'foot soldier' in Bush's army.
 The loss of First World presumption is the loss of a certain horizon of experience, a certain sense of the world itself as a national entitlement.

 39